-Bernt has played a central role in the establishment of several professional networks ad cooperation projects across different diciplines and institutions, such as RadArt, Vårscenefest and Frilanskrets Nord (freelance circle north) in the Norwegian actors association.
+Bernt has played a central role in the establishment of several professional networks ad cooperation projects across different disciplines and institutions, such as RadArt, Vårscenefest and Frilanskrets Nord (freelance circle north) in the Norwegian actors association.
 He was one of the founders of Northern Norway’s first fringe group, Totalteatret, in 1983.

 Kristin Bjørn is a dramaturge, writer and director.
-She often works outside of the traditional stage and seek cooperation partners from other disciplines than the performative arts.
+She often works outside of the traditional stage and seeks cooperation partners from other disciplines than the performative arts.
 In recent years she has also worked as a moderator and led events from the stage in the intersection between performing arts and seminars/conferences.

 Kristin has studied Theatre Arts and have a 2-year degree in Creative Writing. in 2016 she debuted as an author with the short stories collection Sant Nok (“That’s true”), published by the renowned Norwegian publisher Gyldendal.
-Throughout her 30 years in the field of performative arts she has altered between fiction and documentary material as a starting point for new performances.
+Throughout her 30 years in the field of performative arts, she has altered between fiction and documentary material as a starting point for new performances.

 Together with Bernt Bjørn she has managed Scenetekstivalen (“the stage textival”) since 2013.
 She has received numerous awards and grants for her artistic work.